 3. They’ve Introduced You to Their Friends

-Most people don't introduce someone to their friends until they've gotten to know and like them.
+Most people don't introduce someone to their family and friends until they've gotten to know and like them.
 If someone does this, they probably think highly enough of you that they expect their friends will like you too.
 This kind of introduction might also mean that someone expects you to become a long-term fixture in their life.
 So, do your best to make a good impression because you may be seeing these friends more often!

 4. You’re Texting Every Day